-Quick note: this resource isn’t a guide on how to talk to your partner about sex or how to directly explore the emotional impact on yourself and your relationship.
-I’ll talk on this more in another article.
-For now this is just a down and dirty guide on how you can sooth yourself and use this painful experience to fuel some self love and nurturing.
+Quick note: This resource isn’t a guide on how to talk to your partner about sex or how to directly explore the emotional impact on yourself and your relationship.
+I’ll talk about this more in another article.
+For now, this is just a down-and-dirty guide on how you can soothe yourself and use this painful experience to fuel some self-love and nurturing.

 1. Alone Time

 Feeling lonely and alone is painful but it makes sense.
 Feeling lonely and around another person or people can be really hard to understand.
 When we take time to be alone, we get to feel our feelings better and this is an important step in healing.
 Asking for alone time from a partner can be difficult, especially if they are aware that we are unhappy with them about something.
 I’ll talk more on how to have those conversations in another article but for now, the super easy way to ask for alone time is by saying it’s for a meditation practice.
 This brings us to the second tip.

 There are so many different kinds of meditation, it’s not all sitting still and trying not to think of things.
 While I’m a big believer in the power of sitting and training ourselves to have a break from thinking of things sometimes, my go-to meditation for coping with sexual rejection is one called RAIN.
 You can find out more about It takes a bit of practice but it’s worth it.
 It gives us a way to soothe ourselves from the feelings that are bubbling away under the surface.